Data Strategy, Risk, and Policies Manager

 - Membership of a technical or professional body that has confirmed an individual has reached a level of capability within a technical or professional field (usually but not necessarily obtained through examinations) or Formal certification that they can undertake specialist work or processes e.g. PMI.

-- You will demonstrate and practice appropriate leadership behaviours, ensuring colleagues are developed to their full potential and supported with their career aspirations
+- You will demonstrate and practice appropriate leadership behaviors, ensuring colleagues are developed to their full potential and supported with their career aspirations.

 - You will build working relationships with key senior BP and GBS leaders, Data Owners, Information Champions, IT&S and Architecture

-- Excellent communication skills, both verbal and written with customer / stakeholder focus in mind.
+- Excellent communication skills, both verbal and written with customer / stakeholder focus on mind.

-- Owned and delivered data & analytics strategy for a global organisation
+- Owned and delivered a data & analytics strategy for a global organization.

 - Experience of one or more enterprise class Data & Analytics technologies and platforms